adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 Use `exit` to close the shell prompt on the Android device.
 Each disk image file is independent.
 You must remove the database file on each emulator individually.

+!!! tip
+    You can use the same `adb` commands to connect to a real Android device connected via USB.
+Ensure _USB Debugging_ is enabled on the device.
+Use `adb devices` to find the device.
+For more information, see [the Android documentation][6].

 The iOS Simulator does not use an image files.
 Instead, it stores files on your Mac disk in `~/Library/Developer/CoreSimulator/Devices`.
 There is a file called `device_set.plist` that contains the list of devices that are defined and their location.
 It is most easy to find a specific device.
 For example, if you are testing on the iPhone 6x simulator: